 How you manage this difficult situation depends on your coping style before cervical cancer.
-If you have always found it awkward to deal with emotions, you are unlikely to develop emotional skills immediately.
-This can be hard as you are both feeling your way through unfamiliar territory and the turmoil of emotion you may be going through can lead to misunderstandings between you and your partner.
+If you have always struggled with or found it challenging to deal with your emotions or those of others, you are unlikely to develop these emotional skills immediately.
+This can be hard as you are both feeling your way through unfamiliar territory and the mix of emotions you may be feeling can lead to misunderstandings between you and your partner.

-Your partner may need support from other people, she may find it easier to talk about some issues with female relatives or close friends, or she may be trying to reassure you that she is coping .
+Your partner may need support from other people, she may find it easier to talk about some issues with relatives or close friends, or she may be trying to reassure and protect you by maintaining the image that she is coping .

 This section covers the following topics:

 Partners with experience of supporting a woman with cervical cancer have told us how helpful mutual support in a relationship can be.
 Mutual support means that you emotionally support your partner and she supports you.

 Despite the difficulty of your current situation, you may feel that you want to be the stronger one and take on the whole burden.
 If this is how you are feeling, please remember that you can still look to your partner for support when you are feeling low or worried.
 By allowing your partner to sometimes feel that they are supporting you, you may help them to feel ok about accepting support from you and others.
 This means that ‘being strong’ and not showing emotion may not necessarily be very helpful.
 If you are normally a couple who share problems, why would this situation be any different?
 If you don’t show your emotions, your partner may feel unable to freely show how she is feeling either.
 If you are someone that does not show their emotions easily, that is ok and you could suggest your partner look to other close family members or friends if she needs support that you cannot give at this time.

 "I had my bad days, like everyone else, but on the majority of days I was positive and I think that attitude helps others around you so that they’re able to cope as well" – Kester, partner